 - Interior corridor

 - 24-hour front desk

-- Laundromat, two washers, two dryers, soap and dryer sheets sold in vending machine.
-Tokens available at front desk, nominal fee.
+- Laundromat, Two washers, two dryers, soap and fabric softener sheets sold in vending machine.
+Tokens available at front desk. nominal fee

 - Safe deposit box available at front desk